DenisLukayenka/Txt-Source-code/README.md

-Generate single file with all data from files in directory
+Generate a single file with all data from files in the current directory